 Remembering Queen Adelaide

 In 1836, the city of Adelaide in Australia was named in her honor.
-She was King William IV's consort, but beyond that, not that much is known of this good queen.
+She was King William IV's consort, but beyond that, not that much is known about this good queen.
 Not even the Australians living in her namesake city know who she is.
 One tourist guide laments that “the pace of modern life has meant the monarch is anonymous to South Australians.”

 Birth and Younger Years